|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 The following topics address issues that may arise when you use Spot Instances.
-For additional information on how to debug cluster issues, go to Troubleshoot a Cluster.
+For additional information on how to debug cluster issues, see Troubleshoot a Cluster.

 Spot Instances are provisioned based on availability and bid price.
 If you haven’t received the Spot Instances you requested, that means either your bid price is lower than the current Spot Price, or there is not enough supply at your bid price to fulfill your request.

-Master and core instance groups will not be fulfilled until all of the requested instances can be provisioned.
+Master and core instance groups are not fulfilled until all of the requested instances can be provisioned.
 Task nodes are fulfilled as they become available.

 Another option is to change the type of instance you request.
 For example, if you requested four Extra Large instances and the request has not been filled after a period of time, you might consider relaunching the cluster and placing a request for four Large instances instead.
 Because the base rate is different for each instance type, you would want to adjust your bid price accordingly.
 For example, if you bid 80% of the on-demand rate for an Extra Large instance you might choose to adjust your bid price on the new Spot Instance request to reflect 80% of the on-demand rate for a Large instance.